How to Lead in Uncertain Times and the Future.

 Being a leader requires courage.
 Courage to fail.
 And being brave enough to make decisions knowing that if you are wrong, you can live with your mistakes.

 In times of hardship, your team will be looking for stability and direction.
 So be that for them.
-Don’t let the fear of analysis paralysis hold you back.
+Don’t let fear and analysis paralysis hold you back.

 How to improve this leadership skill:

-If your company has put together a strategy plan, times of uncertainty can be a good opportunity to reevaluate these plans and assess your progress.
-Or maybe engage in the strategic planning process and create different options for future paths.
+If your company has put together a strategy plan, times of uncertainty and crisis can be a good opportunity to reevaluate these plans and assess your progress.
+Or maybe engage in building a team strategy and create different options for future paths.

 Collaborating with your team can also help you carry out research and gather the right information.
 Collecting as much data as you can, will allow you to make more informed decisions.
 Use past reports or bring in outside experts to get a different perspective.